ioan-chera/eureka-editor/README.txt

 e : select a chain of linedefs
-E : select a chain of linedefs with same textures w : flip linedefs x : split linedefs in two d : disconnect selected linedefs from the rest
+E : select a chain of linedefs with same textures

+w : flip linedefs
+x : split linedefs in two

+d : disconnect selected linedefs from the rest m : merge two one-sided linedefs into a two-sided linedef

 Sector Mode